crsl4/llasso/code-log.md

 # To do
-  - leave llasso-script running in HGCC
+  - test llasso-submit.sh
   - create new bed files (with plink, or julia? maybe plink to do it just once with mike's list of IDs) keeping only caucasian
+  - modify the scripts so that they take a number (the chromosome) as input
   - run julia script for all chromosomes: parallelize
-  - check with rich/jay how to identify in which genes the significant SNPs are
+  - check with rich/jai how to identify in which genes the significant SNPs are
   - we need to add confounding covariates at some point: sex, age? not sure, as they are not significant

 Later: